Skip to main content

 Common Mixing Patterns

-2. Use rb-sys for core functionality, Magnus for complex conversions:
+2. rb-sys for core, Magnus for conversions: Build core with rb-sys; use Magnus for complex Ruby objects.

 Real-World Examples